SBCNY/Molecular-Biology-of-the-Cell/Liscence_mbco_windows_application.md

 and excecutable windows appliation is the author/funder.
 It is made available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.

-The Molecular Biology of the Cell Ontology datasets are made available under a creative CC Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) International liscence.
+The Molecular Biology of the Cell Ontology (MBCO) datasets are made available under a creative CC Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) International liscence.

 Please acknowledge the MBC Ontology in your publications by citing the following reference:
 Jens Hansen, David Meretzky, Simeneh Woldesenbet, Gustavo Stolovitzky, Ravi Iyengar: